popomore/gulp-mirror/README.md

 MirrorStream will pipe to both of streamA and streamB, and dest will receive both too. streamA and streamB can be transformed as you like.

+**if mirror has only one argument, it will create another passthrough stream, just like clone.**

 ## LISENCE

 Copyright (c) 2014 popomore.
 Licensed under the MIT license.